 Applications- College and scholarship applications should be accessed online.
 After submitting a college application, students need to request that a transcript be sent to that college (see Transcripts below).
 Some colleges also require that ACT/SAT test scores be sent directly from the testing institution.
 Make sure to verify application deadlines to ensure that scholarship opportunities are not missed.

 Transcripts- All transcript requests should go through the online request site Family Connection.
 The login username and password is the students' PowerSchool credentials.
 If you need assistance, please see Mrs. Laug.

 Scholarships- Local schoarlships are posted on the Family Connection website in the scholarship list.
-Paper copies will also be available in the guidance office.
-Most scholarships are posted during second semester.
+Paper copies will also be available in the guidance office and are handed out in senior English class.

 College Visit Days - Students may take 2 to visit colleges.
 Students should obtain a form from the guidance office at least two days prior to the visit.
 When contacting a college to set up a visit, make sure you relate what it is that interests you about their school.
 Parents should plan on attending with their student, your observations and concerns are important!
 The college visit form must be signed by a representative from the college you visited and returned to the main office.
 Colleges also visit GHS.
 A list is posted outside the cafe with times and dates of visits.

 If you have any questions, please contact your guidance counselor.